continuoustestingmeetup/continuoustestingmeetup.github.io/README.md

 ```
 hugo server --buildFuture
 ```
-You will set a URL on the command output, go there with your browser and see the rendered website.
+You will see a URL on the command output, go there with your browser and see the rendered website.

 ## Deployment